 Half of the success depends on how parents can control their emotions.
 Kids may reject the activities you offer to them or give up in the middle of the game.
 Furthermore, they might not be patient enough to follow the rules.
 How not to lose your temper when dealing with such difficulties?
 Here are some bonus tips for parents.

 - Discover your triggers.
 To teach patience to your child, you need to be patient yourself.
 Reveal what drives you crazy and create a plan to avoid such situations.
 Take, for example, the morning rush before going to school.
 To have more time, iron the clothing the evening before and make a kid pack his bag in the evenings too.
-Thus, you will have more time and, subsequently, be more patient.
+Thus, you will have more time and be more patient.

 - Practise mindfulness.
 There are many ways to do it.
 As an option, you may choose the one which allows children to take part too.
-Try some kind of meditation and ask your kid to join you.
+Try some meditation and ask your kid to join you.
 It’s OK if he refuses.
 Maybe, he`ll find it interesting later, seeing how you enjoy it.

-Now that you know how patience is important for kids, find time to cultivate it.
+Now that you know how patience is essential for kids, find time to cultivate it.
 Begin with yourself.
 Become an example for your children, and they’ll look up to you.
 Only a patient person can teach patience.
 Well, you have a lot to do, but I’m sure you’ll succeed.